 While we often think of suicide in relation to depression, anxiety, and substance use problems, any mental illness may increase the risk of suicide.
 It’s also important to remember that suicide may not be related to any mental illness.

-Major warning signs of suicide spell IS PATH WARM:
+To remember the major warning signs of suicide we use the acronym, IS PATH WARM:

-H—Hopelessness or Helplessness: feeling no hope for the future, feeling like things will never get better
+H – Hopelessness or Helplessness: feeling no hope for the future, like things will never get better

 Though not all suicides can be prevented, some strategies can help reduce the risk.
 All of these factors are linked to well-being.
 These strategies include:

 - Seeking treatment, care and support for mental health concerns—and building a good relationship with a doctor or other health professionals